cleartonic/rm8_bingo_mod/README.md

 # Troubleshooting
 If you want to confirm the before & after files are correct, do the following (on Windows):
-- Open Windows Explorer, navigate to the folder where your RM7 ROMs are
+- Open Windows Explorer, navigate to the folder where your RM8 ISOs are
 - Shift + Right Click > "Open PowerShell window here"
 - In Powershell, use the following command, substituting the [file] with your file name: `CertUtil -hashfile '[file]' md5`
 - The source `Rockman 8 - Metal Heroes (Japan).bin` file should return the following hash: `df7a2a86be8658b1528c265070e3749e`